soroush/graphicsmagick/www/INSTALL-unix.rst

   4.2.
 OpenMP is a well-established standard and was implemented in some other compilers in the late '90s, long before its appearance in GCC.
 OpenMP adds additional build and linkage requirements.
+  GraphicsMagick supports OpenMP version 2.5 and later, primarily using features defined by version 2.5, but will be optionally using features from version 3.1 in the future since it is commonly available.

   By default, GraphicsMagick enables as many threads as there are CPU cores (or CPU threads).
 According to the OpenMP standard, the